 Day 1: Ride around Edam: Volendam, Monnickendam, Marken – 18-28 miles

 Historic Edam resting along the IJsselmeer, formerly called the South Sea (Zuiderzee) is famous for its wonderful cheeses.
 It is also home to a gorgeous 17th century town hall, beautifully preserved Waag Museum and Gothic church as well as one of the smallest drawbridges in all of Holland.
 Edam is an easy 30 minute bus ride from Amsterdam Central Station.
 On the afternoon warm-up ride you’ll explore the nearby village of Volendam.
 Volendam is one of the most popular tourist attractions in the Netherlands, well-known for its old fishing boats and the traditional 18th century style clothing still worn by some residents.
 The women’s costume of Volendam is often featured on tourist postcards and posters (although there are believed to be fewer than 50 women now wearing the costume as part of their daily lives, most of them elderly).
 In Volendam you can visit the Volendam Museum with, among other historic items, an exhibition on the traditional costume worn in this area.
 From Volendam you bike on along the IJssel Lake to Monnickendam, another lovely, quaint little port with picturesque canals and then on to the peninsular village of Marken.
 Marken is known for its characteristic black and green wooden houses on stilts.
 The historic lighthouse is located on a breakwater in the former Zuider Zee.
 If you arrived late and have only a short afternoon for biking and sightseeing you could also take the Marken Express ferry from Volendam to Marken.
 You can take your bike on the ferry or buy a return ticket.
-Dinner tonight is in the pleasing restaurant of the Hotel de Fortuna which offers a fine international cuisine.

 Day 2: Edam – De Rijp – Schermerhorn – Hoorn – Edam – 37 miles